Low-Cost III-V Solar Cells

 Research involves understanding, improving, and extending capabilities of the D-HVPE growth process toward multi-layer structures using robust experimental methods and computation fluid dynamics models coupled to kinetic descriptions of the growth reactions.
 We also study the effect of particular device structures on overall performance using the quality of the HVPE-grown materials as inputs.

 We are also developing technologies that reduce the cost of the substrates used for III-V device growth, including controlled spalling of brittle materials, reformation of growth surfaces over porous materials, and growth on two-dimensional (2D) materials that enable low-cost substrate re-use and high-quality epitaxy.
 We work extensively with industry and academia to validate new substrate ideas and are continuously seeking new partners.

 We use the following as we develop low-cost III-V device technology:

-- Custom, dual chamber HVPE system capable of high spatial uniformity, sharp interfaces, very high growth rates, and high material utilization
+- Custom, dual chamber D-HVPE system capable of high spatial uniformity, sharp interfaces, very high growth rates, and high material utilization

 - Cleanroom in which epitaxial wafers can be processed into full devices

 - Suite of cell testing techniques, including current-voltage and quantum efficiency testing of full multijunction cells